owniz/OzComicReader/README.md

 # SimpleComicReader
-A Simple Comic Reader for Android
+A Simple Comic Reader for Android.
+(Working)